-Devi Kanyakumari in Kumari Amman Temple is worshipped as Shree Bhagavathy in the form of an adolescent girl child.
-She is known as “Devi” or as mentioned earlier, “Bhagavathy” that refers to “Durga” or “Parvati”.
-The Devi is also worshipped as Bhadrakali.
-The Goddess is known to be the one who removes the rigidity of our mind.
+Devi Kanyakumari in Kumari Amman Temple is Shree Bhagavathy in the form of an adolescent girl child.
+She is “Devi” or “Bhagavathy” that refers to “Durga” or “Parvati”.
+Devotees also worship Devi as Bhadrakali.
+According to popular beliefs, the Goddess is removes the rigidity of our mind.
 Devotees actually feel the emotions in their mind when they pray to the goddess in devotion and contemplation.

-The Kumari Amman temple is 3000 years old and is dedicated to Devi Kanyakumari.
+The Kumari Amman temple is 3000 years old and is for Devi Kanyakumari.
 She is the virgin goddess who stands strong protecting her devotees.
-The temple is located on the seashore of Kanyakumari in Tamil Nadu.
-It is a renowned temple that speaks of ardent worship and devotion.
+The temple is on the seashore of Kanyakumari in Tamil Nadu.

 History of Kumari Amman Temple

 The worship of Devi goes back to the Vedic times.
 And the monotheism worship goes back to Advaita times.
-Devi Kanyakumari has been mentioned in Ramayana, Mahabharata, and the Sangam works Manimekalai.
+Devi Kanyakumari finds mention in Ramayana, Mahabharata, and the Sangam works Manimekalai.